ufechner7/KiteModels.jl/docs/src/index.md

 - a new 5-point model based on ModelingToolkit (MTK) is in development;
   this will allow to create linearized models around any operation point and to do analysis in the frequency domain.
 #### April 2025
-- a new model `RamAirKite` was contributed, based on the package [VortexStepMethod](https://github.com/Albatross-Kite-Transport/VortexStepMethod.jl)
+- a new model `SymbolicAWESystem` was contributed, based on the package [VortexStepMethod](https://github.com/Albatross-Kite-Transport/VortexStepMethod.jl)
 #### November 2024
 - the four point kite model KPS4 was extended to include aerodynamic damping of pitch oscillations;
   for this purpose, the parameters `cmq` and `cord_length` must be defined in `settings.yaml`